JanHerca/urantiapedia/output/wikijs/en/article/Bruce_Jackson/jesusonian_calling_go_third_mile.md

 _The Urantia Book_ clearly calls Jesusonians to this task.
 The fifth epochal revelation has not been entrusted to us to hide under a bushel for our own spiritual enlightenment or private enjoyment.
 Consider the following quote, and instead of “Christianity,” insert “Jesusonians:”

 > _Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings.
 If Christianity_ _persists in neglecting its spiritual mission while it continues to busy itself with social and material problems, the spiritual renaissance must await the coming of these new teachers of Jesus’ religion who will be exclusively devoted to the spiritual regeneration of men.
-And then will these spirit-born souls quickly supply the leadership and inspiration requisite for the social, moral, economic, and political reorganization of the world._ [[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]
+And then will these spirit-born souls quickly supply the leadership and inspiration requisite for the social, moral, economic, and political reorganization of the world._ <a id="a137_593"></a>[[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]

 Most of all, we need to do the work and begin to walk the third mile.
 If not us, then WHO?
 If not now, then WHEN?
 The fields are ripe, and the laborers very few.
 God is calling us now.
 Who will say “SEND ME?”